VoltedSwitch/Check-List--Web-Remake-/README.md

 ## How to Open

-1. Simply open `index.html` in your browser.
+1. Simply open the link to the website.
 2. No additional setup or dependencies are required.

 ---